bandoledu/root-emulator-bypass/README.md

 # Root Detection & SSL Bypass Script

-This repository contains a comprehensive Frida script for bypassing root detection, SSL certificate pinning, and emulator detection in Android applications.
+This repository contains a comprehensive Frida script for bypassing root detection and SSL certificate pinning in Android applications.

 ## Technical Implementation